dominique-mueller/project-stars-web/docs/setup/01_git_windows.md

 # Install Git on Windows

 We use **Git** as our software version control solution.
-The source code of this project is entirely managed via Git in combination with GitLab.
+The source code of this project is entirely managed via Git, in combination with **GitLab**.
 You need to install Git not only to download but also to develop on this project.

 <br>